 - Benign Tumors:

-some text- Surgical Excision if causing symptoms or risks (e.g., compressing vital structures).
+Some text: If the tumor is causing discomfort or affecting function, surgical removal is considered; otherwise, periodic monitoring is advised.- Surgical Excision if causing symptoms or risks (e.g., compressing vital structures).

 - Monitoring with periodic imaging if asymptomatic and not growing.